StevenBlack/vocab/million-dollar-words.md

 A method for solving a mathematical problem.
 You can win or tie every game of tic tac toe by following a simple algorithm—start in the middle, then block any move made by your opponent.

+### Algorithmic Blindspots
+We find growth while searching for other things.
+Algorithms give us exactly what we want on demand, so we never need to search, and never find what we never knew we needed.
+If you wish to grow, defy the robots' recommendations.

 ### alliaceous